 When purchasing underwater photography equipment like the products mentioned in this article, please support DPG by supporting our retail partner—Backscatter.com.

-About the Reviewer: Chase Darnell is an award-winning underwater photographer and filmmaker currently based in Grand Cayman with DNS Diving.
+About the Reviewer: Chase Darnell is an award-winning underwater photographer and filmmaker currently based in Grand Cayman with Cayman Turtle Divers.
 With the crystal clear waters of Cayman at his full disposal, Chase is in the water daily with a camera in hand to document his experiences.
 He accounts his images to a simple theory: “More hours in the water equals more life-changing experiences.”
 For more of his work, visit his website.